What to Do, Where to Go

-- Richmond Walking and Book Festival Saturday 28 September - Sunday 6 October 2019 Books and boots, walks and words...come and enjoy Richmond's unique festival with nine days of book events and guided walks in the beautiful Yorkshire Dales.
+- Richmond Walking and Book Festival held each year in September.
+Books and boots, walks and words...come and enjoy Richmond's unique festival with nine days of book events and guided walks in the beautiful Yorkshire Dales.

 - The Green Howards Regimental Museum telling the story of this illustrious regiment using their unique collection of military artefacts and intensely personal items.
 Based in the heart of the town.

 - Richmondshire Museum This apparently small building is a veritable 'Tardis'!
 A wide collection of artefacts is on display from the Stone Age to the present day, with the emphasis on local and social history.
 In the Transport Gallery children (and adults!) will love the marvellous OO scale model of Richmond railway station as it was in 1900 and part of the set used for the making of the film ‘All Creatures Great and Small’ based on the books of vet James Herriot.

 - CAMRA’s 2019 North West Yorkshire Pub of the Year - The George and Dragon, Hudswell, very near Richmond – walk through Billy Bank Woods and climb up the 100+ steps to earn your pint!